Wonder Park: Voice cast

-Catherine Cavadini and David Arnott provided additional voices via ADR group.
+Emma Shannon, Gabriella Graves, Meilee Condron, ViviAnn Yee, Andreana Weiner, Barbara Iley, Nora Wyman, Catherine Cavadini, Regina Taufen, Evan Kishiyama, Andre Robinson, Logan Kishi, Tucker Chandler, Will Collyer, Carlos Moreno, Jr., Daniel Mora, David Arnott, and John DeMita provided additional voices via ADR group; Cavadini voices a neighbor, and DeMita voices a police officer.

 Production

 Wonder Park started development in early 2012, with the story being written by Galaxy Quest and Lemony Snicket's A Series of Unfortunate Events writer Robert Gordon and production commenced in September 2014.
 In June 2015, it was revealed that Spain's Ilion Animation Studios would produce the film.
-Animators and artists working on the film included Joan Berenguer, Betsy Bauer, Toni Reyna, Maddie Taylor, Ravinder Kundi, Ander Liza, Natalie Franscioni-Karp, Euardo Quintana, Nathan Fowkes, Jose Vicente de María Martínez, Victor Perez, Alfonso Badia, Laure Petrini, Jesus Merino, Alex Mateo, and Alberto Montalvá Garcia.
-According to writer and producer André Nemec, the filmmakers were inspired by their childhood memories to create the park (which was to be built out of found objects and scaled up to full size in the film) and build its rides, and went to actual amusement parks as research to accurately capture the feeling of being at one.
+(Note: Animators and artists working on the film included Steven E. Gordon, Jorgen Klubien, Donna Lee, Won Sul Hyun, Joan Berenguer, Betsy Bauer, Toni Reyna, Maddie Taylor, Ravinder Kundi, Ander Liza, Jorge Sanchez Salcedo, Chris Schnabel, Natalie Franscioni-Karp, Paula Benedicto, Marta del Valle Canencia, Alfonso Especo, Esther Encabo, Dalia Gutierrez Aranda, Ricard Miras Bellavista, Euardo Quintana, Roberto Rubio Corral, Mauro E. Lopez, Juan Cassle, Didac Ruiz, Juan Diego Zapata, Pedro Daniel García Pérez, Jenny Lerew, Luis Velasco, Jordi Solanes, Arnau Ollé López, Alvaro Granados, Nathan Fowkes, Jose Vicente de María Martínez, Victor Perez, Alfonso Badia, Christian Dan Benjarano Sanchez, Laure Petrini, Jesus Merino, Alex Mateo, Alberto Montalvá Garcia, Jessica Grembowski, and Matt Burniston.)
+Storyboard artist Jorgen Klubien's idea for the story was for it to focus on June Bailey and Peanut, who he described as "an embittered old has-been park mascot, now a fully grown chimpanzee".
+According to writer and producer André Nemec, the filmmakers were inspired by their childhood memories to create the park (which was to be built out of found objects and scaled up to full size in the film) and build its rides, and went to actual amusement parks as research to accurately capture the feeling of how they were designed and being at one.

 In November 2015, Paramount Animation officially announced the project, then titled Amusement Park, with former Pixar animator Dylan Brown directing.
+According to storyboard artist Donna Lee, Brown would instruct her and the other storyboard artists to copy shots from Pixar's films.
 The voices in the film were set as Matthew Broderick, Jennifer Garner, Ken Hudson Campbell (originally Jeffrey Tambor), Kenan Thompson, Ken Jeong, Mila Kunis, and John Oliver.
 For the lead role of June Bailey, the filmmakers wanted an unknown actress for the part.
 More than 1,500 people from all over the US and the world auditioned before 11-year-old Brianna Denski from Terryville, Connecticut was offered the role.
 A raccoon character named Bandit was planned to appear as a main character, but was cut from the final film.